Stone Age: Acheulean in Africa

 The end of Oldowan in Africa was brought on by the appearance of Acheulean, or Mode 2, stone tools.
 The earliest known instances are in the 1.7–1.6 mya layer at Kokiselei, West Turkana, Kenya.
 At Sterkfontein, South Africa, they are in Member 5 West, 1.7–1.4 mya.
 The 1.7 is a fairly certain, fairly standard date.
 Mode 2 is often found in association with H. erectus.
-It makes sense that the most advanced tools should have been innovated by the most advanced Hominan; consequently, they are typically given credit for the innovation.
+It makes sense that the most advanced tools should have been innovated by the most advanced hominin; consequently, they are typically given credit for the innovation.

 A Mode 2 tool is a biface consisting of two concave surfaces intersecting to form a cutting edge all the way around, except in the case of tools intended to feature a point.
 More work and planning go into the manufacture of a Mode 2 tool.
 The manufacturer hits a slab off a larger rock to use as a blank.
 Then large flakes are struck off the blank and worked into bifaces by hard-hammer percussion on an anvil stone.
 Finally the edge is retouched: small flakes are hit off with a bone or wood soft hammer to sharpen or resharpen it.
 The core can be either the blank or another flake.
 Blanks are ported for manufacturing supply in places where nature has provided no suitable stone.